Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 Visit a cat café, owl café, rabbit café or some other crazy animal café

 So if you are an animal lover, better drop by these cafés especially made for you.
-Some café animals such as the rabbits are usually caged but some others, like the cat café has their animals roaming around freely.
+Some café animals such as the rabbits are usually caged but some others, like the cat café have their animals roaming around freely.

 Take in the views from Tokyo Tower, Roppongi Hills or the Metropolitan Government Building